mikeybee85/TheVulgrOne/README.md

-# TheVulgrOne
+# RetroVulgr
-## Just a forwarder to download my App through XBOX!
+## Just a forwarder to download RA through XBOX!
 ----------------------------------------------------------------
 ----------------------------------------------------------------